 The joint Board of Glas Cymru Holdings Cyfyngedig (Glas Cymru) and Dŵr Cyrmu Cyfyngedig (Dŵr Cymru) is responsible for the overall conduct of the Group’s business including our long-term success, setting our purpose; values; standards and strategic objectives; reviewing our performance, maintaining oversight of our governance framework; and ensuring a positive dialogue with our stakeholders is maintained.
-Some of these responsibilities are delegated to six, duly established, Board Committees and to the Executive Team.
+Some of these responsibilities are delegated to seven, duly established, Board Committees and to the Executive Team.

 The Nomination Committee is chaired by Alastair Lyons.
 The Committee’s role is to review the structure, size, and composition of the Board and, where appropriate, to recommend changes; identify and nominate for the approval by the Board, candidates to fill Board vacancies; to evaluate the balance of skills, experience, knowledge, independence and diversity of members of the Board and its Committees; and to review the appropriateness of Non-Executive Directors taking additional appointments, having regard particularly to their impact on the time available for Company business.
 In leading the process for making appointments to the Board, the Committee ensures that there is a rigorous and transparent process for the appointment of new Directors and that plans are in place for orderly successions to the Board and to other senior executive management positions.

-The Remuneration Committee is chaired by Anna Walker and is responsible for recommending to the Board and Glas Members for approval, and to keep under review, the remuneration policy as it applies across the business as a whole.
+The Remuneration Committee is chaired by Joanne Kenrick and is responsible for recommending to the Board and Glas Members for approval, and to keep under review, the remuneration policy as it applies across the business as a whole.
 The Committee also determines the Executive Directors’ Remuneration Policy and sets the remuneration for the Chair of the Board, the Executive Directors and Executive team.
 In exercising this responsibility, the Remuneration Committee has oversight of workforce remuneration policy and related policies, and of the alignment of incentives and rewards with the Company’s culture and purpose, taking these points into account when setting the Policy.

 The Technology Committee, chaired by Tom Crick, was established by the Board in autumn 2018 to allow detailed consideration of the development and subsequent implementation of the Group’s Digital Strategy to support its ambition to provide better customer service at lower cost.